kristjanlink/hpx/README.md

 ### Testing your AWSCLI setup

-This is a simple command that should tell you if you set up everything correctly.
+This is a simple command that should tell you if you set up AWS-CLI correctly.
 It will not check if you have the necessary privileges to start the stack.

 ```bash